rust-unofficial/patterns/functional/lenses.md

 -----------

 - [lens-rs crate](https://crates.io/crates/lens-rs) for a pre-built lenses implementation, with a cleaner interface than these examples
+- [luminance](https://github.com/phaazon/luminance-rs) is a crate that uses lense API design, including proceducal macros to crate full equivalence to the missing generic traits mentioned earlier
 - [An Article about Lenses in Scala]( https://medium.com/zyseme-technology/functional-references-lens-and-other-optics-in-scala-e5f7e2fdafe) that is very readable even without Scala expertise.